What Is a Synchronous Generator?

 The stator flux stills induce currents in the rotors, but since the opposing rotor fluxes are now cutting off the stator coils, an active current is generated in the stator coils, and the motor now operates as a generator, which supplies power to the electrical grid.

 Consider AC supplies connected to the terminals of the stator of an induction machine.
 The rotating magnetic field generated in the stator pulls the rotor to drive behind it, the machine acting as a motor.
 Now, if the rotor is accelerated through the prime mover to synchronous motion, the slip will be zero, & hence the net torque will be zero.

 When the rotors are running at synchronous speed, the rotor current will become zero.
-If the rotors are made to rotates at a speed greater than the synchronous speed, the slip becomes negative.
-Rotor currents are generated in the opposites directions due to the rotor conductor cutting off the stator magnetic field.
+If the rotors are made to rotate at speed greater than the synchronous speed, the slip becomes negative.
+Rotor currents are generated in the opposite directions due to the rotor conductor cutting off the stator magnetic field.

 This generated rotor current generates a rotating magnetic field in the rotor, which exerts forces on the stator field in the opposite way.
 This causes a stator voltage that pushes the current flowing through the stator winding against the applied voltages.

 Thus, the machines are now working as inductions generators asynchronous generators.
 An induction generator is not a self-excited machine.
 Therefore, when running as a generator, the machine takes reactive power from the AC power line and supplies the active power back to the line.
 Reactive power is required to generate a rotating magnetic field.
 The active power supplied back to the line is proportional to the shift over the synchronous.

 Also, Read: What Is Biomass? | Different Method of Biomass Conversion | Method of Biomass Conversion